zacx-z/ChipLisp/README.md

 ## Advanced Topics

-On function calls, if the last cell of the arguments is not ended by `nil`, the ending element will be evaluated and the result will be spliced into the result, like `,@` in Common Lisp.
+On function calls, if the last cell of the arguments is not ended by `nil`, the ending element will be evaluated and the result will be spliced into the argument list, like `,@` in Common Lisp.
 It will repeat evaluating the ending element of the returned result until getting a value other than a cell value.

 This feature is useful to apply rest arguments to functions with varied-length parameters.